 But what I really wish he had was a lot more citations and sources to back up what he says in his courses.
 None of his courses had any citations or traceable references to specific concepts or scientific articles.
-He names a ton of concepts and principles in the course, such as the fact that the 3 pillars to a strong relationship are trust, respect, and empathy, yet I wish he’d be more clear on where he’s getting this from.
+He names a ton of concepts and principles in the course, such as the fact that the three pillars to a strong relationship are trust, respect, and empathy, yet I wish he’d be more clear on where he’s getting this from.

 You had to trust him on his word based on the thorough, useful articles he had written for free where he does sometimes cite sources and the introduction to his course, where he briefly mentions he has read countless scientific books to create the course.

-There were slight moments where his advice on a topic was fairly shallow and I started to wonder if he really had any scientific to support to say that the source of my anxiety or problems was because of a simple X, Y, and Z — but I’m more skeptical than most people typically are, so you should be good.
+There were slight moments where his advice on a topic was fairly shallow, and I started to wonder if he really had any scientific to support to say that the source of my anxiety or problems was because of a simple X, Y, and Z — but I’m more skeptical than most people typically are, so you should be good.

-The simplicity and minimalism of his courses and articles are a good or bad thing depending on what you’re looking for.
+The simplicity and minimalism of his courses and articles are a good or bad thing, depending on what you’re looking for.
 I liked it because I could complete them fairly easily and feel accomplished rather than only have time to complete a portion of it and feel like I didn’t get any value from it since I didn’t finish it.

-But if you’re looking for a super thorough, extensive course with 50 lessons and specific action steps that covers every tiny area of your issue, that’s not what you’ll get here — he focuses on the top problems you may have.
+But if you’re looking for a super thorough, extensive course with 50 lessons and specific action steps that cover every tiny area of your issue, that’s not what you’ll get here — he focuses on the top problems you may have.

 E-Books, Premium Articles, and Other Bonuses